University Housing Accommodations

 It is the responsibility of the student who has a qualifying need for a housing accommodation to make their request to the ODS with as much notice as possible prior to the opening of the halls each semester.
 On-campus housing is limited; only new freshmen are guaranteed on-campus housing.
 Requests from non-freshmen are considered on a space-available basis.

-Documentation review to determine eligibility for housing accommodations may take up to 45 days.
-The failure to submit a request in a timely manner or to provide the appropriate supporting may result in a delay of documentation a decision.
+Documentation review to determine eligibility for housing accommodations may take up to 30 days.
+The failure to submit a request in a timely manner or to provide the appropriate supporting documentation may result in a delay of a decision.
 The DHRL may not be able to accommodate late requests due to limited availability of housing options, even if there is a recommendation from ODS.

 Students requesting accommodations in University housing are required to register with ODS.
-Registration with ODS entails submission of documentation for review as outlined below, determination of appropriate accommodations, and a face to face meeting with an ODS specialist to discuss accommodations.
+Registration with ODS entails submission of a Confidential Student Information (CSI) Form, documentation for review as outlined below, determination of appropriate accommodations, and a face to face meeting with an ODS specialist to discuss accommodations.
 Documentation supporting the request for housing accommodations should be sent to ODS.
 All documentation will be considered confidential.

 What type of housing accommodations are you seeking?